Christopher M. Tuckett

-Christopher M. Tuckett is a British biblical scholar and Anglican priest.
+Christopher Mark Tuckett is a British biblical scholar and Anglican priest.
 He holds the Title of Distinction of Professor of New Testament Studies at the University of Oxford and is a Fellow of Pembroke College, Oxford.

 Early life

 Tuckett finished the Cambridge Mathematical Tripos (with first class honours in both parts 1 and 2) at Queens' College, Cambridge, and then took first class honours in both parts of the Cambridge Theology Tripos.

 Career

-Religious life

 Tuckett was ordained a deacon in the Church of England in 1975 and priest a year later.
 He served for two years as assistant curate at the Priory Church in Lancaster, followed by two years as Chaplain and Bye-Fellow back at Queens'.
 Here he was awarded his doctoral degree for his dissertation "The Revival of the Griesbach Hypothesis: Analysis and Appraisal".
 The Griesbach hypothesis relates to the origins of the synoptic gospels.

-Academic career

 He was then lecturer in New Testament studies at the Victoria University of Manchester from 1979 until 1991 and Rylands Professor of Biblical Criticism and Exegesis until 1996.
 At Manchester, Tuckett served as Dean of the Faculty and Head of the newly formed Department of Religions and Theology.
 From Manchester, he moved to the University of Oxford where he was lecturer in New Testament Studies until 2001 before being awarded the Title of Distinction of Professor of New Testament Studies.
+He taught at Oxford from 1996 to 2013.

 Tuckett was the President of the Studiorum Novi Testamenti Societas (SNTS), from 2013 to 2014.